Open Source

 concept

 Open source is a development and distribution model in which the source materials — code, designs, data, or knowledge — are made publicly available for anyone to inspect, modify, and build upon.
-The term originated in software development but has since spread to hardware, science, governance, and culture.
-The core principle is radical transparency: nothing is hidden behind proprietary walls, and anyone can verify, audit, or improve what exists.
-This is not merely a licensing choice but a philosophy of how knowledge and tools should flow through a society.
+The term originated in software but has since spread to hardware, science, governance, and culture.
+The core principle is radical transparency: nothing is hidden behind proprietary walls, and anyone can audit, fork, or improve what exists.